CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 ## Use Redis to store PHP Sessions

-We provide the possibility to store the PHP sessions in a [Redis database](/doc/addons/redis/) to improve the performances of your application.
+By default, sessions are stored on a replicated file system, so that session data is available on each instance.
+We also provide the possibility to store the PHP sessions in a [Redis database](/doc/addons/redis/) to improve performance: if your application is under heavy load, redis persistence for sessions can improve latency.

 To enable this feature, you need to: